Stripe Just Changed SaaS Forever

 The best advice I can give you is to strongly consider the impact this change is going to have on your competitive landscape and do your best to be a first-mover.
 Usage-based pricing is going to play a tremendous role in the future of all goods and services and can significantly contribute to sustainable revenue growth and increased customer satisfaction scores.

-If you're considering a change but aren't sure how to approach the decision or how to structure your usage-based pricing model, please schedule a call and I'll be glad to help.
+If you're considering a change but aren't sure how to approach the decision or how to structure your usage-based pricing model book a coaching session and I'll be glad to help.

 Happy Selling,